 |Career Services|| |

 Career Services will continue to provide students with ways to use resources and services that do not require them to physically be in the office.
-All Career Services programming and events have been canceled through the end of the semester.
-Please connect with Career Services' virtual front desk email or Teams chat@ firstname.lastname@example.org with any questions.
+Connect with Career Services' virtual front desk email or Teams chat@ email@example.com with any questions.

 |Learn Anywhere||The Academic Success Center's Learn Anywhere webpage has links to numerous resources to assist online learning, as well as tips to help students navigate this transition.|